What is rust and what causes it?

 3. Regular Maintenance

 Ultimately, the most effective way to treat corrosion is to stop it from occurring in the first place.
-Using harsh chemicals and power tools can make quick work of heavy rust, but it is vital you implement regular maintenance checks to guarantee corrosion isn’t setting in.
+Using harsh chemicals and power tools can make quick work of heavy rust, and products like ROCOL PENETRATING Spray are great for cutting through rust on siezed parts, but it is vital you implement regular maintenance checks to guarantee corrosion isn’t setting in.

 Catching it early means it can often be removed through a sharp thin blade or warm water combined with soap solution.
 If you are required to carry out either of these two actions, be sure to apply a rust-impervious product to the surface as this will keep your time in the future treating corrosion to a minimum.
 For indoor rust protection consider using a corrosion protection film for medium to long term protection.